Alpine Ascents Kilimanjaro Frequently Asked Questions

 13. What are the accommodations like on the safari?

 We stay in high-standard safari lodges run by the renowned Sopa chain.
 We use these places to relax and reward ourselves after a rigorous climb.
 They really are beautiful in terms of setting and amenities.
 The safari drives have their own demands, long dusty days and a lot of excitement and adventure with all the wildlife.
 One of the greatest feelings is to go into your room at the end of one of these days, get a shower and some clean clothes on, and go have a nice dinner with your friends who you recently climbed Kilimanjaro with.
 The sun will be setting on the African landscape and the large glass windows will scarcely separate you from this.
 Pretty civilized.
 We currently stay at the Ngorongoro Sopa Lodge, Tarangire Sopa Lodge and Serengeti Sopa Lodge on our four day, three night Safari.

 14. What type of vehicles are used on safari?

-You will be in a Land Cruiser, maximum 5 or 6 per vehicle.
-Your vehicle will be driven by an experienced Guide/Driver.
-He is the only person who ever drives his vehicle and is responsible for its complete safe operation and maintenance for the 2 to 3 years it sees service after it is purchased new by our agent in Arusha.
+You will be in a Land Cruiser, maximum five or six per vehicle.
+Your vehicle will be driven by an experienced guide/driver.
+He is the only person who ever drives his vehicle and is responsible for its complete safe operation and maintenance for the two to three years it sees service after it is purchased new by our agent in Arusha.
 The only seat that sometimes becomes undesirable if the vehicle is full is the front seat with the driver.
 Everyone in the back is under a canopy that extends up so that you can stand for wildlife viewing and photography while you are in the parks.